yoheinakajima/babyagi/babycoder/README.md

-# Babycoder: AI-Powered Task Management for Code Generation
+# Babycoder: Recipe for using BabyAgi to write code

-Babycoder is a work in progress AI system that streamlines the software development process by generating code for small projects consisting of a few files.
+Babycoder is a work in progress AI system that is able to write code for small programs given a simple objective.
 As a part of the BabyAgi system, Babycoder's goal is to lay the foundation for creating increasingly powerful AI agents capable of managing larger and more complex projects.

 ## Objective

-The primary objective of Babycoder is to provide a recipe for developing AI agent systems capable of running code.
+The primary objective of Babycoder is to provide a recipe for developing AI agent systems capable of writing and editing code.
 By starting with a simple system and iterating on it, Babycoder aims to improve over time and eventually handle more extensive projects.

 ## How It Works